imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

     let obj = new Object();

-This approach results in same object as object literal notation.
+This approach results in the same object as object literal notation.

 ### Constructor Method